SinomeM/sinomem.github.io/README.md

   Psychiatry ([IBP](https://biopsyk.dk/)) at Roskilde, Denmark.
 I recently started a PhD track at the University of Copenhagen ([KU](https://www.ku.dk/english/));

-- I have worked for one year in the laboratory of [Neurogenomic Biomarkers](https://www.cibio.unitn.it/302/laboratory-of-neurogenomic-biomarkers) at CIBIO, Trento, Italy.
-Here I also did the internship (approximately 8 months) for the Master Thesis;
+- I have worked as pre-doc fellow for one year in the laboratory of [Neurogenomic Biomarkers](https://www.cibio.unitn.it/302/laboratory-of-neurogenomic-biomarkers) at CIBIO, Trento, Italy.
+Here I also did the internship (approximately 8 months) for the Master Thesis.

 ## Projects